Artemisia Gentileschi: Florentine period (1612–1620)

 Other significant works from this period include La Conversione della Maddalena (The Conversion of the Magdalene), Self-Portrait as a Lute Player (in the collection of the Wadsworth Atheneum Museum of Art), and Giuditta con la sua ancella (Judith and her Maidservant), now in the Palazzo Pitti.
-Artemisia painted a second version of Judith beheading Holofernes, which now is housed in the Uffizi Gallery of Florence.
+Gentileschi painted a second version of Judith beheading Holofernes, which now is housed in the Uffizi Gallery of Florence.
 Her first Judith Beheading Holofernes (1612–13), smaller in size, is displayed in the Museo di Capodimonte, Naples.
-In fact, she was fascinated with this subject and six variations of Judith Beheading Holofernes by Artemisia are known to exist.
+In fact, she was fascinated with this subject and six variations of Judith Beheading Holofernes by Gentileschi are known to exist.

-While in Florence, Artemisia and Pierantonio had five children.
+While in Florence, Gentileschi and Pierantonio had five children.
 Giovanni Battista, Agnola, and Lisabella did not survive for more than a year.
-Their second son, Cristofano, died at the age of five after Artemisia had returned to Rome.
+Their second son, Cristofano, died at the age of five after Gentileschi had returned to Rome.
 Only Prudentia survived into adulthood.
-Prudentia was also known as Palmira, which has led some scholars to conclude erroneously that Artemisia had a sixth child.
-Prudentia was named after Artemisia's mother.
-It is known that Artemisia's daughter was a painter and was trained by her mother, although nothing is known of her work.
+Prudentia was also known as Palmira, which has led some scholars to conclude erroneously that Gentileschi had a sixth child.
+Prudentia was named after Gentileschi's mother.
+It is known that Gentileschi's daughter was a painter and was trained by her mother, although nothing is known of her work.

-In 2011, Francesco Solinas discovered a collection of thirty-six letters, dating from about 1616 to 1620, that add startling context to the personal and financial life of the Gentileschi family in Florence.
-They show that Artemisia had a passionate love affair with a wealthy Florentine nobleman, named Francesco Maria Maringhi.
-Her husband, Pierantonio Stiattesi, was well aware of their relationship and he maintained a correspondence with Maringhi on the back of Artemisia's love letters.
+In 2011, Francesco Solinas discovered a collection of 36 letters, dating from about 1616 to 1620, that add startling context to the personal and financial life of the Gentileschi family in Florence.
+They show that Gentileschi had a passionate love affair with a wealthy Florentine nobleman, Francesco Maria Maringhi.
+Her husband, Pierantonio Stiattesi, was well aware of their relationship and he maintained a correspondence with Maringhi on the back of Gentileschi's love letters.
 He tolerated it, presumably because Maringhi was a powerful ally who provided the couple with financial support.
 However, by 1620, rumours of the affair had begun to spread in the Florentine court and this, combined with ongoing legal and financial problems, led the couple to relocate to Rome.